tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * What is a hash?

-  **Answer**: A one-way function that produces a digital fingerprint of data.
+  **Answer:** A one-way function that produces a digital fingerprint of data.

 * What is a wallet?

-  **Answer**: A set of "keys" to your funds that are on the blockchain.
+  **Answer:** A set of "keys" to your funds that are on the blockchain.

 Explain that today, we will be learning the techniques that make these things possible.